0xCardinal/license.wtf/README.md

-# license.ftw
+# license.wtf

 This is a pure HTML, CSS, and JavaScript version of the license wizard application, converted from the original React/TypeScript implementation.
-Live at [licenses.wtf](https://licenses.wtf).
+Live at [license.wtf](https://license.wtf).

 ## Features